digicatapult/sqnc-documentation/docs/l3/api_flow.md

 Here we have went with:

-- “Member A” to represent an order
+- “Member A” to represent a persona placing an order

-- “Member B” to represent a capacity
+- “Member B” to represent a persona offering capacity

 - “Optimiser” to represent an optimiser